 - 1. The nursing assessment tools (ARST, e-CHAT and MAAT) must be completed according to all requirements described in Chapter13.2.5 Electronic Nursing Assessment and Planning Process. - 2.
-RNs and LPNs must clearly document their level of licensure after their names as part of their electronic signature for entry and approval in Therap. - 3.
+Nurses must clearly document their level of licensure after their names as part of their electronic signature for entry and approval in Therap. - 3.
 The Primary Provider Agency is responsible for completion of the e-CHAT and must adhere to the following requirements: - a.
 If a person receives both Living Supports and Customized Community Supports-Group, both agency nurses must communicate and collaborate on the status of the person in each setting. - b.
 Nurses for CCS-Group, the Secondary Provider Agency, may complete their own e-CHAT relating the person's needs in that setting even if the person receives Living Supports.
+The primary provider nurse must share their e-CHAT with other nurses. - c.
+The annual e-CHAT may not be copied and pasted; a new e-CHAT form must be created annually.